 Legislative history: Local Law 97 of 2019 and Local Law 117 of 2020.

+Add a new Section 28-320.3.7.2, which includes the comprehensive legislative history for this section.

 §28-320.3.7.2 Reporting on compliance by the department.
 By January 1, 2026, and January 1 of every year thereafter, the office of building energy and emissions performance shall submit to the mayor and speaker of the council a report relating to compliance with this section.
 Such report shall include, but not be limited to:

 1. Beginning with the report due January 1, 2027, the methods used by covered buildings to comply with the building emissions limits established pursuant to section 28-320.3 where such buildings were not in compliance for the report submitted in the previous year, including, as applicable, any retrofitting improvements and purchasing of clean energy, disaggregated by method and by number of buildings; and